imagej/imagej.github.io/_pages/plugins/op-finder.md

 ## For Users

-{% include warning-box content='This view provides an abstract representation of available Ops e.g., one entry could be many Ops merged together.
+{% include notice icon="warning" content='This view provides an abstract representation of available Ops e.g., one entry could be many Ops merged together.
 An Op call is ultimately defined by the combination of requested **Op type** + **parameters**.' %}

 Ops in this view are focused on answering the question "What can I do *right now* with Ops?"
 For example, in this example we see that we can call the `Convolve` Op with either a base image, or the base and kernel: